-In addition to the primary performance, power consumption, and density improvements, many other features have been designed into each new generation.
+In addition to the primary performance, power consumption, and density improvements, many other features have been designed in to each new generation.
 This includes enhanced error correction technology, improvements to signal integrity, mitigations added to prevent hardware hacking vulnerabilities, and new form factors.

-Since launching, DDR5 has had four planned speed increases supported by successive Intel and AMD platforms.
+Since launching, DDR5 has had four planned speed increases, supported by successive Intel and AMD platforms.
 Historically, memory speed increases happen once annually, following a predetermined cadence set by memory industry standards and enabled by new chipsets.
-DDR5's skipping over speed bins was in part due to competition from the chipset and processor manufacturers, and demand for high-performance memory to handle memory bandwidth-intensive applications such as Al.
+DDR5's skipping over speed bins was in part due to competition from the chipset and processor manufacturers, and demand for high-performance memory to handle memory-bandwidth-intensive applications such as AI.

-DRAM Module types and key differences
+DRAM Module Types and Key Differences

-The JEDEC industry standards body doesn't just define the specifications for DRAM memory, they also determine the form factors DRAM resides on to suit various compute platforms and environments.
+The JEDEC industry standards body doesn't just define the specifications for DRAM memory, it also determines the form factors DRAM resides on to suit various compute platforms and environments.

-Unbuffered modules, such as unbuffered DIMMs (UDIMMs) and unbuffered Small Outline DIMMs (SODIMMs) are the most common type of memory modules used in consumer desktops and laptops.
+Unbuffered modules, such as Unbuffered DIMMs (UDIMMs) and unbuffered Small Outline DIMMs (SODIMMs) are the most common type of memory modules used in consumer desktops and laptops.

-The addition of DRAM components to support Error Correction Code (ECC) make for ECC UDIMMs and ECC SODIMMs in support of mainstream workstation class systems.
-These provide critical data integrity support for memory intensive applications.
+The addition of DRAM components to support Error Correction Code (ECC) make for ECC UDIMMs and ECC SODIMMs in support of mainstream workstation-class systems.
+These provide critical data integrity support for memory-intensive applications.